RohinJ444/netcdf-merge-server/README.md

 The next `/read` returns `part_a.nc + overwrite_b.nc`.

+## Parallelism

+### Current synchronization model

+The current implementation has two separate synchronization points.

+First, the upload store is a persisted in-memory `HashMap` protected by a Tokio `RwLock`.
+That lets Rocket handle normal request-level concurrency: multiple requests can read from the store at the same time, while uploads that modify the store take write access.

+Second, the NetCDF-C/HDF5 merge is serialized with a global `Mutex`.
+Before `combine_netcdf4_in_memory` enters the low-level merge code, it takes that lock, so only one merge can run inside the process at a time.

+My decision to select that lock was based on the serialization model described in HDF5's [Thread Safe Library technical note](https://support.hdfgroup.org/releases/hdf5/v2_0/v2_0_0/documentation/doxygen/thread-safe-lib.html).
+In that model, a thread-safe build of HDF5 installs a recursive mutex around every library entry point, so only one thread is inside the library at a time.
+The default non-thread-safe build does not provide that protection.
+Since this server enters NetCDF-C/HDF5 through `netcdf-sys` and cannot assume how the linked HDF5 library was built, the Rust-side lock gives the merge code a consistent safety boundary before any NetCDF-C/HDF5 call.

+NetCDF's built-in parallel I/O is a different mechanism.
+[NetCDF-4 parallel I/O](https://docs.unidata.ucar.edu/netcdf-c/4.9.3/parallel_io.html) is built on HDF5's parallel mode and uses MPI (Message Passing Interface) for coordinated multi-process access to one shared file.
+That model is useful for HPC jobs where multiple processes collectively write chunks of a large dataset.
+However, this server has a different problem: each request gives the server two complete in-memory files, and the question is how to handle multiple independent merges safely.

+### What can be parallelized

+The HTTP side is straightforwardly parallelizable.
+Rocket can accept multiple connections, read request bodies, validate uploads, store bytes by name, and return response bytes without entering NetCDF-C/HDF5.

+The merge side is harder, and this is where HDF5's build configuration matters.
+HDF5, [documented by the HDF Group](https://confluence.hdfgroup.org/display/knowledge/Questions+about+thread-safety+and+concurrent+access), has three relevant build modes:

+- Default builds are not thread-safe at all.
+Concurrent calls can corrupt internal state, including file ID tables and dimension/variable lookup structures.
+The HDF Group notes that the pre-built binaries available for download are not thread-safe, which means most general-purpose distributions fall into this bucket unless rebuilt.
+- Thread-safe builds (`--enable-threadsafe`) install the recursive lock described above.
+Multiple threads can call into HDF5 safely, but only one is actually inside the library at a time.
+This is functionally equivalent to the explicit `Mutex` I am already using in Rust.
+- Parallel builds (`--enable-parallel`) link against MPI for the HPC use case described above and are not applicable to this server.

+So even a thread-safe HDF5 build does not give true concurrency for merges.
+The HDF Group's own [Toward Multi-Threaded Concurrency in HDF5](https://www.hdfgroup.org/wp-content/uploads/2022/05/Toward-MT-HDF5.pdf) document summarizes the current state plainly: the library is thread-safe but not concurrent.
+Work to change that is ongoing but is not part of any released version.

+Parallelizing within one merge would be even more fragile.
+NetCDF writes happen in phases: define dimensions and variables, leave define mode, then write data.
+The output dataset is one shared NetCDF-C/HDF5 object, so parallelizing variable copies would require careful coordination around define mode, IDs, memory ownership, and output mutation order.

+### What I would do next

+The first improvement I would make is snapshotting by name.
+When `/read?name=foo` is called, the server should clone the current `part_a` and `part_b` bytes for that name, then release the upload-store lock before running the merge.
+That would make each read operate on a consistent pair of inputs while keeping the expensive merge work outside the store lock.

+The next improvement would be per-name coordination.
+Uploads and reads for the same `name` should be coordinated, but unrelated names should not block each other at the server-state level.
+A read of `name=a` should not interfere with an upload to `name=b`.

+For true parallel merges, I would use process isolation rather than thread-level parallelism inside one process.
+Rocket would keep handling HTTP, validation, and upload storage.
+When a merge is needed, it would send the two byte buffers to a bounded pool of worker processes.
+Each worker would run one NetCDF-C/HDF5 merge at a time and return the completed bytes.
+That gives real parallelism across workers without asking multiple Rust threads to share one NetCDF-C/HDF5 library state inside the same process, and it also bounds the impact of any library bug or memory leak to a single worker.

+In Rust, that could be built with a small internal worker binary launched through [`std::process::Command`](https://doc.rust-lang.org/std/process/struct.Command.html), or with longer-running local workers communicating over pipes or sockets.
+A strictly weaker fallback would be [`tokio::task::spawn_blocking`](https://docs.rs/tokio/latest/tokio/task/fn.spawn_blocking.html), but that would only keep Rocket's async runtime responsive.
+It would not give parallel merges as long as the global merge lock remains in place.

+A longer-running version of this server would also need request size limits, an eviction policy for stale uploads, and a per-name TTL on the store.
+None of those are concurrency fixes by themselves, but they matter for any server that is expected to stay up.

 ## Running, Curl Usage, and Testing

 These commands assume you are testing locally on port 8000.